Erongo Region: Economy and infrastructure

 Various mining operations occur within this region at places such as Navachab and on a smaller scale at places surrounding Uis and the desert area.
 Karibib also has a marble industry.
 Walvis Bay, fully incorporated into the Erongo Region in 1994, is the principal home of Namibia's fishing industry.
 Walvis Bay also boasts the only deep sea port and is the second largest town in the country.
 Swakopmund and Langstrand are popular beach resorts; Arandis supports mining industry and Swakopmund boasts manufacturing.

 This region, with its link to the coast of Namibia, is well developed.
 Facilities such as schools, hospitals and clinics, the supply of electricity and telecommunication services are, with a few exceptions, well established.
 Erongo has 66 schools with a total of 32,114 pupils.

 Politics

+Constituencies

 The region comprises seven electoral constituencies: